TommyMandex/ysoserial/README.md

 This is a fork of the official great ysoserial project with some improvements I added to create payloads for the Burp Suite plugin [Java Deserialization Scanner](https://github.com/federicodotta/Java-Deserialization-Scanner) and more generally to speed-up and improve the detection and the exploitation of Java serialization issues with ysoserial.

-I will not execute a pull requests to the main plugin because some of my changes can't be applied to all the ysoserial plugin, because they require the execution of arbitrary Java code and many plugins execute other tasks (file upload, execution of EL espressions, ...).
+I will not execute a pull request to the main plugin because some of my changes can't be applied to all the ysoserial plugin, because they require the execution of arbitrary Java code and many plugins execute other tasks (file upload, execution of EL expressions, ...).
 In these situations, obviously, the modified version can execute the original ysoserial payload (all original features should work correctly).

 I will try to update periodically this fork, in order to maintain it updated with ysoserial codebase.
 The fork should be fully compatible with tools that require ysoserial because if the arguments I added are not supplied, the tool should default to ysoserial original behavior.

 Same ysoserial disclaimer applies here and I don't guarantee at all the absence of bugs in this fork!
 Use it at your own risk and if you doubt on some behaviors try also with the original ysoserial.
-This is a quick-and-dirty modifications and all the "test" features of ysoserial have not been tested! :)
+This is a quick-and-dirty modification and all the "test" features of ysoserial have not been tested! :)

 **ysoserial improvements:**